-- a request for parental consent (for all off-site activities) (Form OA1) - a request for medical and contact details (Form OA2).
-Staff cannot be responsible for a known historical medical condition if information is withheld from the trip or event leader prior to the visit. - details of insurance
+- a request for parental consent (for activities outside of the Local Learning Area) (Form EV8) - A request for medical and contact details (Form EV8).
+Staff cannot be responsible for a known historical medical condition if information is withheld from the trip or event leader prior to the visit. - · details of insurance